MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-transfer-general-ledger-entries-to-cost-entries.md

 ## <a name="to-prepare-the-transfer"></a>To prepare the transfer

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cost Accounting Setup**, and then choose the related link.
-2. In the **Cost Accounting Setup** window, verify that the **Starting Date for G/L Transfer** field is set to the correct value.
+2. On the **Cost Accounting Setup** page, verify that the **Starting Date for G/L Transfer** field is set to the correct value.
 3. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Cost Types**, and then choose the related link.
-4. In the **Cost Type Card** window, verify that the **G/L Account Range** field is linked correctly for each cost type to take entries from the general ledger.
+4. On the **Cost Type Card** page, verify that the **G/L Account Range** field is linked correctly for each cost type to take entries from the general ledger.
 5. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Accounts**, and then choose the related link.
-6. For each relevant general ledger account, in the **G/L Account Card** window, verify that the **Cost Type No.** field is linked correctly to a cost type.
-For more information, see [Defining the Relationship Between Cost Types and General Ledger Accounts](finance-defining-the-relationship-between-cost-types-and-general-ledger-accounts.md).
+6. For each relevant general ledger account, on the **G/L Account Card** page, verify that the **Cost Type No.** field is linked correctly to a cost type.
+For more information, see [Setting Up Cost Accounting](finance-set-up-cost-accounting.md).
 7. Verify that all relevant general ledger entries have dimension values that correspond to a cost centre and a cost object.

 ## <a name="to-transfer-general-ledger-entries-to-cost-entries"></a>To transfer general ledger entries to cost entries